 II.
 Charles Fort Discovers “X” and “Y”:

 “X” was Fort’s name for a mysterious sinister force which influenced all of mankind through rays to therefore control society and human history.
 Fort proposed that this intelligent force stemmed from planet Mars.
-He also wrote of X being a god-like guiding force behind evolution and other natural processes (similar to the obsolete idea of orthogenesis), taking opposition to pure randomness and the theories of Charles Darwin, Albert Einstein and other scientists.
+He also wrote of X being a god-like guiding force behind evolution and other natural processes (similar to the obsolete idea of orthogenesis).
+His notions stood in opposition to pure randomness and the theories of Charles Darwin, Albert Einstein, and other scientists.

 In May of 1915, Fort wrote to Theodore Dreiser about this concept, attempting to demonstrate to him the concept of X through his long list of compiled anomalies.
 He reportedly cited thousands of sources or references to obscure newspaper clippings and odd occurrences in history.
 His letter to Dreiser was reportedly a 100,000 word document.
 Though Fort clearly took this metaphysical undertaking very seriously, and attempted to make logical arguments for this theory as if he believed it, he told Dreiser it was essentially still a fiction of sorts.